 Fame did not come as I wanted.

-Jim Belshaw, retired Albuquerque Journal columnist, early riser and waste-no-time emailer, dinged me at 6:09 a.m.
+Jim Belshaw, retired Albuquerque Journal columnist, early riser and waste-no-time emailer, messaged me at 6:09 a.m.
 Sunday after seeing my name attached to a comment in the New York Times.

 “Is this you?” he demanded, ever the no-nonsense newsman.

-For the record, the New York Times has for years ignored my thoughts on literature and world peace.
-What finally triggered mention was a note I wrote in 2014, praising pinto beans and putting down mealy, tough-skinned kidneys in connection with a “Texas chili” recipe shared by the usually sharp newspaper.
+For the record, the New York Times has for years ignored my thoughts on the great American novel and world peace.
+What finally triggered mention was a note I wrote in 2014, praising pinto beans and putting down its mealy, tough-skinned cousin, the kidney.
+It started, predictably, with with a “Texas chili” recipe shared by the usually sharp newspaper.

 Here is a complete transcript of my appearance in the Times: